-1. HOW freely does God love the world!
-While we were yet finners, Christ died for the ungodly.
-While we were dead in sin, God spared not his own Son, but delivered him up for us all.
-And how freely with him does he give us all things!
-Verily Free Grace is all in all!

-2. The grace or love of God, whence cometh our falvation, is free in all, and free for all.

-3. First.
-It is free in all to whom it is given.
-It does not depend on any power or merit in man, no, not in any degree : neither in whole, nor in part.
-It does not in any wife depend either on the good works or righteousness of the receiver: not on any thing he has done, or any thing he is.
+- 1. While we were yet Sinners, Christ died H While we were yet Sinners, Christ died for the Ungodly.
+While we were Dead in Sin, Gon spared not his own Son, but delivered him up for us all.
+And how freely with Him does he give us all Things!
+Verily Free Grace is all in all! - 2.
+The Grace or Love of God, whence cometh our Salvation, is Free in all, and Free for all. - 3.
+First.
+It is Free in all to whom it is given. does not depend on any Power or Merit in Man: No, not in any degree: neither in whole, nor in part.
+It does not in any wife depend either on the good works or righteousness of the Receiver: Not on any thing he has done, or any thing he is.
 It does not depend on his endeavours.
-It does depend on his good tempers, or good defires, or good purposes and intentions.
-For all these flow from the free grace of God: they are the streams only, not the fountain.
-They are the fruits of free grace, and not the root.
-They are not the cause, but the effects of it.
-Whatsoever good is in man, or is done by man, God is the author and doer of it.
-Thus is his grace free in all, that is, no way depending on any power, or merit in man: but on God alone, who freely gave us his own Son, and with him freely giveth us all things.
+It does not depend on his good tempers, or good defires, or good purposes and intentions.
+For all these flow from the Free Grace of God: They are the Streams only, not the Fountain.
+They are the Fruits of Free Grace, and not the Root.
+They are not the Cause, but the Effects of it.
+Whatfoever Good is in Man, or is done by Man, God is the Author and Doer of it.
+Thus is his Grace Free in all, that is, no way depending on any Power, or Merit in Man: But on God alone, A 2 who who freely gave us his own Son. and with him freely giveth us all Things.